dc-aichara/pychatworkAPI/README.md

 ```

 ***
-## How to reply or send message to specific person or all group member?
+## How to reply or send message to specific person or all group members?

 ```python
 # Reply to specific person in group